odahu/odahu-docs/source/tutorials_installation.rst

 .. _how-to-customize-opa-policies:

-By default chart is delivered with :ref:`built-in policies <gen_security:Built-in policies overview>` that implements Role base access system and set of pre-defined roles.
+By default chart is delivered with :ref:`built-in policies <gen_security:Built-in policies overview>` that implements Role based access system and set of pre-defined roles.
 To customize some of built-in policies files or define new ones use next Helm values

 .. code-block:: yaml